-Nations fail to back Swiss proposal to examine solar geoengineering tech - SWI swissinfo.ch
+Nations fail to back Swiss proposal to examine solar geoengineering tech

 A ‘distraction’

-Sonia Seneviratne, a climate researcher and professor at the federal technology institute ETH Zurich, was one of the signatories.
+Sonia Seneviratne, a climate researcher and professor at the federal technology institute ETH Zurich, was one of the signatories of the 2022 letter.
 She calls SRM a “distraction” and says the focus should rather be on stopping the use of fossil fuels.

 “There is already substantial evidence that solar radiation modification would not provide long-term help against the climate crisis,” she told SWI swissinfo.ch.